Zend_Navigation ships with two page types:

 section on Pages.

-is given and no MVC options are
+If the option uri is given and no MVC options are

-given (action, controller, module, route
+given (action, controller, module, route), an URI

 page will be created.
 If any of the MVC options are given, an